 Putting yourself back on the clock.
 Submitting to someone else's routine.
 Repeating the same old patterns which prevent us from breathing easily together. (pick any one)

 This is also critical: jobs are not the problem.
-I don't want a job - I want my basic needs fulfilled and a degree of comfort and security which will enable me to make a meaningful contribution.
+We don't want jobs.
+We want our basic needs fulfilled and a degree of comfort and security which will enable us to make a meaningful contribution.
 Jobs are an artifact of the industrial age and a certain way of existing in time.

 "We don't care if Homer gets out the power plant before it blows up; we care about what scene is being satirised, what connections we can make, how this is going meta on that and then meta on this and so on [...]
 It's a very different, presentist approach to problems where we move through media much more like a video game: in real-time, first-person, choice to choice."